nwc6624/cs458_assignment_archive/README.md

 # CS 458: Mobile Application Development

 **NOTE, as per syllabus guidelines, most assignments are omitted.
-A private repository is avalible upon request.**
+A private repository is available upon request.**

 ## Course Overview
 This repository contains various projects from CS 458: Mobile Application Development, a course taken at Eastern New Mexico University during Fall 2023.
 The course focused on establishing a foundation for designing, developing, and deploying mobile applications.
 Students explored: